Get Help & Answers Now

 Top States Battling Substance Use Disorder

 The top states battling SUD are shown by their high rates of fatal drug overdose.
-Rates are listed as the number of deaths per 100,000 total population.[18]
+Rates are listed as the number of deaths per 100,000 of the total population.[18]

 These states have the highest rates of fatal drug overdose: